 R. Lee Ermey

 R. Lee Ermey, a former Marine who made a career in Hollywood playing hard-nosed military men such as Gunnery Sgt.
-Hartman in Stanley Kubrick's "Full Metal Jacket," died Sunday, April 15, 2018.
+Hartman in Stanley Kubrick's "Full Metal Jacket," died on April 15.
 Ermey's longtime manager Bill Rogin says he died from pneumonia-related complications.
 He was 74.

-Yvonne Staples, of the famous pop and soul singing group, the Staple Sisters, died April 10, 2018.
-The singer died at her home in Chicago following a battle with colon cancer, which she was diagnosed with just two weeks ago, according to The Guardian.
+Yvonne Staples, of the famous pop and soul singing group, the Staple Sisters, died April 10.
+The singer died at her home in Chicago following a battle with colon cancer, which she was diagnosed with just two weeks prior, according to The Guardian.
 She was 80.

-Isao Takahata, co-founder of the prestigious Japanese animator Studio Ghibli, died April 5, 2018.
+Isao Takahata, co-founder of the prestigious Japanese animator Studio Ghibli, died on April 5.
 According to a studio statement, Takahata died of lung cancer at a Tokyo hospital.
 He was 82.

 Steven Bochco, a writer and producer known for creating the groundbreaking police drama "Hill Street Blues" and other hit television shows including "L.A.
-Law," ''NYPD Blue," and "Doogie Howser, M.D." died April 1, 2018.
+Law," ''NYPD Blue," and "Doogie Howser, M.D." died on April 1.
 A family spokesman says Bochco died in his sleep after a battle with cancer.
 He was 74.